xbps-src-tutorials/xbps-src-tutorials.github.io/src/how-to-add-completions.md

 [`xmirror`](https://github.com/void-linux/void-packages/blob/3ddc63b10ff4f7a574996a3a43952c39c732101f/srcpkgs/xmirror/template)
 for example.

-You can see that [it's Makefile installs completion in the `install` target.](https://github.com/void-linux/xmirror/blob/64d5abfadc38628ae20d42b1d6999d4ce5c1d181/Makefile#L24-L26)
+You can see that [its Makefile installs completion in the `install` target.](https://github.com/void-linux/xmirror/blob/64d5abfadc38628ae20d42b1d6999d4ce5c1d181/Makefile#L24-L26)

 ## Plain completions are in the repo